 Lithium-Bearing Formation Brines

 An underlying geologic structure, known as the Peace River Arch, has influenced the migration of lithium and associated performance elements into the porous brine-containing fringing reef formations.
-Acknowledging the large areal distribution of these fringing reefs, PRISM increased its permit holdings to 1.88 million acres in the Clear Hills and region in late 2017.
+Acknowledging the large areal distribution of these fringing reefs, PRISM increased its permit holdings to 1.88 million acres (776,322 hectares) in the Clear Hills and region in early 2018.

 Most Devonian wells produce excessive amounts of formation water in comparison to petroleum products.
 In most cases, liquids pumped from typical wells will measure in the tens of millions of cubic metres, from which the oil and gas is separated with the brines injected back into the reservoir over the same length of time.
 The Devonian aquifers proximal to the Peace River Arch are situated at a prospective depth of 2,000 m, and the formation water is accessible via producing petroleum wells that pump the brine to surface.